Lakshita2002/FER_brain_and_cognitive_society/Documentation.md

 ## `Model Architecture`
 _Function:_ ` recog_model(input_shape)`<br>
-__Deep Neuarl Network architecture (CNN - structure) has been used to train our model__ After the Data Augmentation the images have size of (48,48,1).
+__Deep Neuarl Network architecture (CNN - structure) has been used to train our model__<br>
+After the Data Augmentation the images have size of (48,48,1).
 The model is built using keras.
-It consists of 2 convolutional layers and 2 Max pooling layers in order conv1 -> maxpool1 -> conv2 -> maxpool2.
+It consists of 2 convolutional layers and 2 Max pooling layers in order conv1 -> maxpool1 -> conv2 -> maxpool2.<br>
-Convolutional layers have the activation relu,after maxpool2 it is flattened into a 1600 dimensional vector and it’s directly connected to output layer with softmax activation.
+Convolutional layers have the activation relu, after maxpool2 it is flattened into a 1600 dimensional vector and it’s directly connected to output layer with softmax activation.<br>
-The hyperparameters in the model are batch size = 16,learning_rate = 0.001,epochs = 80 to 120.
-The model uses momentum optimizer and binary cross entropy as loss function with accuracy as metrics and it is evaluated using a ten fold cross validation method.
+The hyperparameters in the model are batch size = 16, learning_rate = 0.001, epochs = 80 to 120.
+The model uses momentum optimizer and binary cross entropy as loss function with accuracy as metrics and it is evaluated using a ten fold cross validation method.<br>

 **_Input_** : <br>
 _inputshape_ -- array of preprocessed images of shape (h,w,1)<br>